 “What are you doing here?”

 The way he asked this made some individuals scared that he might shoot at them again.
 The respondent described how they treat them “like animals” and that the ten of them repeated telling the officers:

 “We don’t want to hurt anybody.”

 The officer ignored them and ten more officers arrived on the scene within 20 minutes.
 They came with one estate vehicle and two police vans.
-They were all dressed in blue Croatian uniforms and searched the individuals and took their phones, money and power banks.
+They were all dressed in blue uniforms consistent with those worn by Croatian police, and searched the individuals and took their phones, money and power banks.
 The group was not taken to the station but loaded into the back of the van.
 It was dark and the officer pushed him towards the back doors of the van, shouting:

 The individual replied:

 “Sir the back doors are locked, I can’t get in.
 What are you doing with me?”

 In response, the officer pushed the individual stronger against the back doors and kicked him strongly in the ankle.
 After this the doors were opened and all ten of them had to take a seat in the back.
 The journey took around two hours, but after already 30 minutes the ten of them were feeling sick from the lack of space and oxygen.
 One man knocked on the grill that connects the drivers cabin.
 The respondent tried to get their attention of the officers to get some fresh air for the other individuals who were vomiting.
 After a few minutes, the van stopped, drawing up onto a slope at the side of the road.
 Then, the individuals heard the passenger door being opened and after the back doors were opened although they didn’t arrive at the border yet.
 According to the respondent, instead of making them get out the van, the officer aimed a canister of pepper spray into the back of the van, causing the individuals to choke and cry.
 The skin of the individual sitting next to the door was burnt from the intensity of the assault.